cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  double getCostPerMem()
    :outertype: DatacenterCharacteristics

-   Get the cost to use each Megabyte of RAM in the Datacenter.
+   Get the monetary cost to use each Megabyte of RAM in the Datacenter.

-   :return: the cost to use RAM
+   :return: the cost ($) to use RAM

 getCostPerSecond
 ^^^^^^^^^^^^^^^^